maxeeem/NARS-Swift/README.md

 "The representation language of NARS is called *Narsese*, which serves both the roles of internal representation and external communication for NARS."
 In [NARS-Swift](https://github.com/maxeeem/NARS-Swift), we embed Narsese in the programming language of the system (Swift) as a DSL or Domain Specific Language, so statements in Swift Narsese dialect are both valid Narsese *and* valid Swift code.

 ## Logic
-Statements in [Narsese](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Narsese.swift) represent relations between terms, and [inference rules](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Inference.swift#L107) are applied to statements when they share a common term.
+In [Narsese](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Narsese.swift), statements represent relations between terms, and [inference rules](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Inference.swift#L107) are applied to statements when they share a common term.
 The simplest type of term is a `word`, a [Copula](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Copula.swift) connects two terms to form a `statement`, and you can use a [Connector](https://github.com/maxeeem/NARS-Swift/blob/main/Code.playground/Sources/NAL/Narsese.swift#L14) to create a `compound` containing two or more terms (there are certain cases where compounds consist of only one term).
 In addition to the types mentioned above, there are `variable` and `operation` terms.

 <img src="https://github.com/maxeeem/NARS-Swift/blob/main/docs/assets/Narsese_nal1.png?raw=true" width="340">